dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 - Standardize Input Data

 It is generally good practice to update input variables to have the same scale.
 When input variables have different scales, the scale of the weights of the network will, in turn, vary accordingly.
-This introduces a problem when using weight regularization because the absolute or squared values of the weights must be added for use in the penalty.This problem can be addressed by either normalizing or standardizing input variables.
+This introduces a problem when using weight regularization because the absolute or squared values of the weights must be added for use in the penalty.
+This problem can be addressed by either normalizing or standardizing input variables.

 - Use Larger Network